Prepare for your Trip

 - Separate record of currency serial numbers

-- Credit Cards (VISA, MasterCard and/or American Express),
+- Credit Cards (VISA, MasterCard and/or American Express)

-- Photo copy of passport/Visas/Insurance papers
+- Photo copy of passport/Visas/Insurance papers/Vaccination Certificates

-There are no compulsory vaccinations required for entry to Kenya unless you are arriving from a country which makes it mandatory to take yellow Fever vaccination.
-In this case a Certificate of Inoculation against Yellow Fever is required ten days prior to the start of your journey for travellers above the age of 1.
+There are no compulsory vaccinations required for entry to Kenya unless you are arriving from a country which makes it mandatory to take Yellow Fever vaccination.
+In this case a Certificate of Inoculation against Yellow Fever is required ten days prior to the start of your journey for travelers above the age of 1.
 Visitors coming from other countries in Africa where Yellow Fever may occur, including Tanzania and Zanzibar, require a Yellow Fever certificate.
 The other recommended vaccinations are Typhoid, Hepatitis and Polio.
 Anti-malarial medication is recommended.
 Anti-malarial drugs should be taken prior to arrival and should be continued for 4 weeks after leaving Kenya.
 It is also advisable to try and avoid mosquito bites by using insect repellent and by wearing suitable cover-up clothes in the evening.
 There are good hospitals in the main towns of Kenya while the rural areas have small health centres where one can get basic first aid.
 It is absolutely essential that all visitors carry some form of medical insurance to cater for any eventualities.
 There is an excellent Flying Doctor service in Kenya in the event of a medical emergency, while on safari away from the urban centres (This insurance cover can be purchased through us).

 Please bring any prescription medicines you may have with you.
 If anyone suffers from chronic ailments, please always carry required medication.